srinivasan-dev/protractor-cucumber-typescript-boilerplate/README.md

 # Contribution
-If you like to add some extra info, nice packages or have some improvements, feel free to add it and raise merge requests.
+If you like to add some extra info, nice packages or have some improvements, feel free to add it and create Pull Request.

 # Credits